|Monthly Tech-Tip |

 Its chemistry is different from a typical North American kaolin, it contains some fluxing oxides (e.g. it has almost 2% K2O).
 Thus porcelain bodies employing it require quite less feldspar to vitrify (5-10% at cone 10, for example).

 Glazes: While the chemistry difference between this and more typical kaolins is certainly worth noting for bodies, it is still likely close enough to the theoretical 1:2 alumina:silica to be substituted in recipes that call for kaolin or china clay.
-Grolleg may also be preferred because the titania in other kaolins is detrimental to the development of a color (titanium can turn celedons to a greenish tint).
+Grolleg may also be preferred because the titania in other kaolins can be detrimental to the development of a color (e.g. titanium can turn celadons to a greenish tint).
 Transparent glazes employing Grolleg as-the-kaolin used over Grolleg-based porcelains can produce very white and even blue-white color in reduction firing.
 Another factor making this material an excellent glaze suspender is its inherent stickiness, which is exhibited to a degree much in excess of its actual plasticity.
 This property also makes for great hardening and durability of the dried glaze layer.
+New Zealand kaolin has similar properties are can normally be substituted for Grolleg.

 As far as commonly available materials in North America, Grolleg competes against New Zealand Halloysite where the whitest possible result is desired.